Appeals court vacates key Atlantic Coast Pipeline permit

 “In its rush to help this pipeline company, the agency failed to protect species on the brink of extinction – its most important duty.
 This pipeline would blast through some of the last populations of these rare animals,” said Patrick Hunter, an attorney with the Southern Environmental Law Center, which represented the environmental groups that sued.

+A spokeswoman for the Fish and Wildlife Service said the agency is reviewing the decision.

-A spokeswoman for the Fish and Wildlife Service didn’t immediately respond to inquiries from The Associated Press.
+A spokesman for lead developer Dominion Energy said the company expects the Fish and Wildlife Service and federal regulators who oversee interstate natural gas pipelines will be able to immediately begin working to resolve the issues.

-Lead developer Dominion Energy had no immediate comment but has previously defended the pipeline permitting processes as exhaustive.
+“Once the new Biological Opinion and Incidental Take Statement are issued, we will seek the necessary approval from the Federal Energy Regulatory Commission to resume construction.
+We’re confident we remain on track to complete the project by late 2021,” spokesman Aaron Ruby wrote in an email.

-Dominion, which is a partner in the pipeline along with Duke Energy and Southern Co., says the pipeline will lower energy costs and boost economic development, both through its construction and by increasing the availability of natural gas.
+Dominion, which is a partner in the pipeline along with Duke Energy and Southern Co., says the project will lower energy costs and boost economic development, both through its construction and by increasing the availability of natural gas.

 Opponents say the project will cause environmental harm and question the need for a massive natural gas pipeline at a time when they say climate change makes it imperative to invest in renewable energy.